 As they are published on the internet, they are also an effective way for students to build up a portfolio of work they can link to later for potential employers or college applications.

-As the world of work changes, the skills acquired in the process of building a blog will likely serve students well in the future.
-The blog itself will be useful for showcasing these skills and display an understanding of the virtual environment where much of our future work and interactions will take place.
+As the world of work changes, the skills acquired in building a blog will likely serve students well in the future.
+The blog itself will be helpful for showcasing these skills and displaying an understanding of the virtual environment where much of our future work and interactions will take place.

-If greater control is need over what gets published, the teacher can set up a blog on a given topic and only allow students to comment on the discussion beneath the teacher-written article.
+If greater control is needed over what gets published, the teacher can set up a blog on a given topic and only allow students to comment on the discussion beneath the teacher-written article.

-This is provides a great way for the teacher to filter and control the content for suitability while still allowing the students to engage online.
+This provides an excellent way for the teacher to filter and control the content for suitability while allowing students to engage online.